mongodb/specifications/source/auth/auth.rst

 ~~~~~~~~~~~~~~~~

 On any operation that requires authentication, the server may raise the
-error ``ReauthenticationRequired`` (391) if the user's credential has expired.
+error ``ReauthenticationRequired`` (391), typically if the user's credential
-Drivers MUST immediately attempt to force a reauthenication on the connection
+has expired.
+Drivers MUST immediately attempt to force a reauthenication on
-when this error is raised, and then re-attempt the operation.
+the connection when this error is raised, and then re-attempt the operation.
 This attempt MUST be irrespective of whether the operation is considered
 retryable.
 Any errors encountered during reauthentication or the
 subsequent re-attempt of the operation MUST be raised to the user.
 Currently